-Bottling Plant bottles is very different if sourced locally or from overseas.
-The quality of the label paper, number of labels per bottle and printing can significantly impact costs.
-While 375 ml is a standard retail size, the increased use of olive oil for cooking is driving larger packaging (3 liter), and in some stores, bulk sale.
-These retail trends may significantly improve delivered cost per unit in the future particularly for oil sold into a local market.
-In most areas, large growers sell their crop to an olive mill based on preharvest yield analysis or other metrics.
 Summary Olive trees grow and thrive in Florida.
 The biggest question facing development of a viable Florida olive industry is the ability of a particular olive cultivar to fruit, reliably year-over-year, in sufficient quantities to support the significant infrastructure investment.
 Olive oil at the retail level represents a billion dollar industry in the United States.
-Considering 98% of olive oil consumed in the U.S. last year was imported; the market availability aspect is unquestioned - all that remains is to conduct the research by planting, observing and documenting olive growing in Florida.
-Throughout our research process we must consider the possibility that while the olive will grow vegetatively in Florida, fruit production might present challenges.
-If indeed, olives become a viable crop for Florida there is the possibility some otherwise dormant citrus grove land could be made productive.
+Considering 95% of olive oil consumed in the U.S. last year was imported; the market is unquestioned - all that remains is to conduct the research by planting, observing and documenting olive growing in Florida.
+In 2018, U.S. consumers purchased 92 million gallons of olive oil.
+If Florida could produce 1% (920,000 gallons) a \$20 million industry would result.
 The Florida Olive Council, LAA seeks partners to promote and fund olive research in Florida.
+Contact:

-Contact: Michael O'Hara Garcia, President Florida Olive Council, LAA (202) 246-2001 michael@floridaolivecouncil.org
+Michael O'Hara Garcia, President Florida Olive Council, LAA (202) 246-2001 michael@floridaolive.org